giampaolo/psutil/docs/api.rst

     the way this class is bound to a process is via its **PID**.
-    That means that if the process terminates and the OS reuses its PID you may inadvertently end up querying another process.
+    That means that if the process terminates and the OS reuses its PID you may inadvertently end up interacting with another process.
 To prevent this problem you can use :meth:`is_running` first.
     The only methods which preemptively check whether PID has been reused (via PID + creation time) are:
     :meth:`nice` (set),